 Community-Based Health & Wellness Center for Older Adults

-The mission of the Duquesne University School of Nursing Community-Based Health & Wellness Center for Older Adults is to provide wellness oriented health care services to vulnerable populations.
+The mission of the Duquesne University School of Nursing Community-Based Health & Wellness Center for Older Adults (Health & Wellness Center) is to provide wellness oriented health care services to vulnerable populations.
 The goal is to deliver holistic and culturally competent care that promotes health, functioning, and quality of life.
-The Center provides opportunities for interdisciplinary care experiences, service and research for students and faculty from the University.
+The Health & Wellness Center provides opportunities for interdisciplinary care experiences, service and research for students and faculty from the University.
 In all aspects of care, the uniqueness and strengths of the community and of each individual receiving care are maximized and respected.
 Confidentiality and awareness of each individual’s rights to choose are maintained.

-- 1994 - School of Nursing faculty established the first Community-Based Health & Wellness Center for Older Adults in St. Justin Plaza, a high-rise apartment building for older adults in Mt.
+- 1994 - School of Nursing faculty established the first Nurse-Managed Wellness Center site in St. Justin Plaza, a high-rise apartment building for older adults in Mt.
 Washington.

 - 1995 - A second site was established in K. Leroy Irvis Tower, a high-rise apartment building, in the Hill District.